+The transaction is implemented as the NMIStandingDataResponse transaction in aseXML utilising the xsi:type="ase:GasMultiMeterStandingData" construct for the NMIStandingData element.

 ATTACHMENT B

 Extract from Participant Build Pack 1 CSV Data Format Specification.
 These are the non aseXML transactions that map to MIRN Discovery.